 Locomotive 9, shown here, was built in 1891 by the Portland Company, Portland Maine, for the Sandy River Railroad.
 It was the 622nd locomotive built by the Portland Company, one of ten two-foot gauge locomotives built by that manufacturer.
 This locomotive gained four different numbers over its 40+ year operational history: SRRR #5, Sandy River … Continue reading Locomotive 9

 The Project Locomotive #9 is the only surviving locomotive from 3 different Maine two foot gauge railroads: the Sandy River & Rangeley Lakes (SR&RL), the Kennebec Central (KC), and the Wiscasset, Waterville & Farmington (WW&F).
 Additionally, it is the oldest of the surviving Maine Two Footer locomotives (built 1891), and only one of possibly two … Continue reading Restoration of Locomotive 9

 Rebuilding Maine History: Peruse the following pages for a review of recent milestones in the railroad’s restoration.
 For current project updates, be sure to check our popular WW&F Discussion Forum and Facebook page.
-July, August, September 2018 April, May, June 2018 January, February, March 2018 2017 2016 2015 2014 Newly-constructed track on the newly-purchased land … Continue reading Restoration Progress and Milestones
+October, November, December 2018 July, August, September 2018 April, May, June 2018 January, February, March 2018 2017 2016 2015 2014 Newly-constructed track … Continue reading Restoration Progress and Milestones

 The historic B&M Moose Brook Bridge now spans Trout Brook near Head Tide village.
 The bridge will soon be lowered and secured onto its pilings, and remaining work on two short approach spans will then follow.
 Brendan Barry photo.
 On Saturday, September 8th, our Museum completed a major milestone in our Trout Brook Bridge project with … Continue reading A Major Milestone for Our Trout Brook Bridge Project!